Why Market Entry Requires Physical Presence: Lessons from UAE, Indonesia & Beyond

 I experienced this personally when I moved from being an employee of a company to becoming its corporate customer.
 As long as you use corporate connectivity, corporate scenarios, and corporate logic, many real customer problems simply do not exist within your field of vision and never appear in reports.

 Only by stepping out of that position and living as an ordinary user do you begin to see what no metric was capturing.
+This is the logic behind GEMBA walks — a practice of going to where the work actually happens, rather than analysing it from a distance.
 GEMBA walks, fieldwork, involving the entire team — not just sales — in customer interactions, banning the use of your own products in “corporate” mode, and hiring people with a research mindset all contribute to much more accurate and grounded feedback.

 In market entry projects I have worked on, the role almost never starts with strategy.
 It starts with presence — in the field, in negotiations, in informal conversations, and in decisions that cannot be delegated.